LIFE / CULTURE

 A screen shot of the statement issued by CFA on its website on May 21, 2026

-A total of 17 people received lifetime bans from engaging in any football-related activities for committing criminal offenses, the Chinese Football Association (CFA) announced on its official website on Thursday as it released its third batch of sanctions targeting misconducts in the football industry.
+A total of 17 people received lifetime bans from engaging in any football-related activities for committing criminal offenses, the Chinese Football Association (CFA) announced on its official website on Thursday as it released its third batch of sanctions targeting misconduct in the football industry.

-The latest round of punishments involved 65 individuals, and 48 others were banned for five years or less from participating in football-related activities for serious violations of discipline.
-Those punished included club executives, referees and players, the CFA said.
+The latest round of punishments involved 65 individuals, with 48 of them banned for five years or less from participating in football-related activities for serious violations of industry discipline.

 The latest sanctions came after earlier disciplinary announcements made in September 2024 and January 2026.